collocations.org

 2. make a remark

-correctly, justly, rightly, shrewdly
+astutely, correctly, keenly, rightly, shrewdly

 She correctly observed that there was very little difference between the two parties on domestic policies.

-‘You took your time, ’ he observed coolly.
+‘You took your time,’ he observed coolly.

-conversationally | mildly, quietly | sadly
+mildly, quietly

 to

-‘It''s easy for him to say that, ’ she observed tartly to Michael, ‘but can he prove it?’
+‘It's easy to say that,’ she observed to Michael, ‘but can you prove it?’

 3. obey rules